thehyve/podium/README.md

 First everything should be installed by running the following in the root folder.

-    mvn clean install
+    $ podium > mvn clean install

+### Running Podium Registry
 Before the uaa and gateway services can start [Podium Registry][] needs to be up and running.

+### Running Podium UAA
 After that open a new terminal and navigate to the podium-uaa folder and start the uaa service with

-    mvn

-Finally open two more terminals and run the following commands in the podium-gateway folder to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

-    mvn
+    $ podium/podium-uaa > mvn

-    yarn start
+### Running Podium Gateway

-[Npm][] is also used to manage CSS and JavaScript dependencies used in this application.
+[Yarn][] is used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in `package.json`.
 You can also run `yarn update` and `yarn install` to manage dependencies.
 Add the `help` flag on any command to see how you can use it.
 For example, `yarn help update`.

 The `yarn run` command will list all of the scripts available to run for this project.

+Finally open two more terminals and run the following commands in the `/podium-gateway` folder to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

+    $ podium/podium-gateway > mvn
+    $ podium/podium-gateway > yarn start

 ### <a href="building-for-production"></a> Building for production